IT21268076/Pharma/README.md

     - Create a new database.
     - Run the provided SQL queries in `database/database.go` to create the required tables.
+    - A pre-created sql query with dummy data is uploaded to the repo, download it and try.

 3. Set up the Go backend: